jarpy/shakersynth/README.md

 Play these videos through your bass shakers to (literally) get a feel for what Shakersynth can do.

+Note: These videos are taken from an older version.
+The new version has an improved effect.

   - [UH-1H Demo Video](https://youtu.be/CfWt1DQw7VE)
   - [Mi-8 Demo Video](https://youtu.be/9qU_9t4jrcw)